The Economic Value of Using Realized Volatility in Forecasting Future Implied Volatility

 Wing H. Chan

-Wilfrid Laurier University - Department of Economics; City University of Hong Kong (CityUHK) - Department of Economics & Finance
+Wilfrid Laurier University - School of Business & Economics; City University of Hong Kong (CityUHK) - Department of Economics & Finance

 University of Waterloo - School of Accounting and Finance